gjones01/Ferrari-VS-McClaren-Race-Strategy/README.md

 **4. Aerodynamic Package**

-Leclerc managed to pull off one of the more daring strategies of the 2024 season and it begs the question: Why was his car able to minimize degredation so well compared to McLaren?
+Leclerc managed to pull off one of the more daring strategies of the 2024 season and it begs the question: Why was his car able to minimize degredation, yet maintain good pace compared to McLaren?
 Ferrari and McLaren brought significant upgrades to their cars the week of the Italian Grand Prix.
 Both teams provided official receipts to the FIA of the upgrades they were bringing to the Italian Grand Prix which can provide valuable insights on what teams prioritize for performance at a circuit.

 *Below are Ferrari's Monza specific upgrades:*